Vested interests: the underlying issue

 Lourie & Lourie’s comments would have been equally true were they to have extended their coverage to include adolescent and adult agencies and institutions.
 More disturbingly what they claimed then about provision in the USA could have been said about provision in the UK.
 The greater tragedy is that the claim still holds true over 50 years later.

-1:4 Diagnostic Labels versus Explanatory Schemas.
-Goes Here
+Diagnostic Labels versus Explanatory Schemas.

-Fourth, one of the problems bedeviling progress in the field of evaluation, assessment, evaluation, diagnosis is that novices and experts treat the relationship between words and deeds differently.
+One of the problems bedeviling progress in the field of evaluation, assessment, evaluation, diagnosis is that novices and experts treat the relationship between words and deeds differently.
 Novices treat labels as evidence of discreet and singular entities.
 Experts treat labels merely as short-hand descriptors for a cluster of symptoms.
 They do not treat the label as evidence for discrete entities, not least because many of the items in the cluster will also be found in other conditions, eg dyspraxia, dysgraphia, ADHD, PTSD and offendingbehaviour.

 A radical solution to the descriptive label versus explanatory schema argument is to re-frame the issue as a world-view framing problem.
 In this radical practice this means seeking to establish whether it is possible to eliminate a mis-match between the writing and the adept hand in the client.
 If it can’t then to ignore it in any treatment programme will prove to be at best inadequate and at worse ineffective.

-2 Absence from current diagnostic and treatment frames
+The writing - adept hand mis-match is absent from current diagnostic and treatment frames

-Astonishingly the MBM is not covered by McManus, a leading authority on handedness and laterality nor by Bishop. another authority on developmental disorders.
+Astonishingly the mis-match between the writing and the adept hand is not covered by McManus, a leading authority on handedness and laterality nor by Bishop. another authority on developmental disorders.
 Nor does it figure in (a) DSM-IV or the ICD-10 manuals (b) DDA legislation or (c) SEN legislation.
-This, however, does not mean the condition does not exist.
-Indeed the elementary school curriculum in Bavaria was altered over a decade ago after the mind-body-mismatch was identified by Dr Sattler.

 It is a well established fact that illiteracy rates are high amongst offenders.
 Atomists regard these two sets of facts, illiteracy and offending, either in terms of a correlation between two fundamentally different aspects of the individual or causally, with offender behaviour the result of poor literacy.
 Holists on the other hand regard these two sets of facts as indicating a third core-problem, which manifests itself both in poor literacy and in offender behaviour.